 |

-The statements of mathematics are equations, and
+of mathematics are equations, and therefore pseudo-statements.

-philosophy the question, 'What do we actually use this word or this statement
+('What do we actually use this word or this statement

-for?' repeatedly leads to valuable
+for?' leads to valuable

 insights.)